catharinadepari/essay/README.md

 ```
 <br>

-The div tag interlocks set of horizontal rows and vertical columns in a webpage responsively with size based on relative percentage (*fluid grid*) with code:
+The following div tag **interlocks set of horizontal rows and vertical columns in a webpage responsively** with size based on relative percentage (*fluid grid*).
 <br>

 ```